Dimitris-STAT/Detect_false_news/README.md

 3. **Model Training and Testing**: Both Logistic Regression and SVM models were implemented.
 Tests were conducted on both training and test sets to detect overfitting issues.
 4. **Time Evaluation**: The `time` library was used to measure the duration of model training and the time required to make predictions on new text.
 5. **Web Interface**: A simple web application was created using the Flask library, allowing users to input news text via a webpage.
 The text is preprocessed and passed through the trained model to assess its authenticity.

-## Results
-The results of the experimental analysis, including the accuracy of both Logistic Regression and SVM on the test dataset, will be discussed here.

-## How to Run
-To run this project locally, follow these steps:

-1